-- Council allocates \$300,000 towards small-scale pedestrian improvement projects each year. - Staff are recommending that the Finance and Audit Committee recommend that Council allocate their 2025 budget towards three raised crosswalk projects at locations with high scores, based on Staff's Crosswalk Improvement Prioritization Tool. - The recommended projects have been shared with the Advisory Committee on Accessibility and Inclusiveness and the Public Safety Committee through information reports.
+- Council allocates \$300,000 towards small-scale pedestrian improvement projects each year. - Staff are recommending Council allocate their 2025 budget towards three raised crosswalk projects at locations with high scores, based on staff's Crosswalk Improvement Prioritization Tool. - The recommended projects have been shared with the Advisory Committee on Accessibility and Inclusiveness and the Public Safety Committee through information reports.